What is implant dentistry?

 Why should I choose a restorative dentist?

-Restorative dentists, such as Dr. Staples, have the proper education and training in sophisticated dental devices such as dental implants.
+Restorative dentists, such as Drs.
+Staples ,and Martz have the proper education and training in sophisticated dental devices such as dental implants.
 An oral surgeon will perform the initial procedure to place the dental implant, and then you will visit your restorative dentist to ensure the tooth looks natural and functions properly.
 Eventually, you will get your crown placed once you have completed healing.

 How do I care for a dental implant?